rsnpj/notes-site/notes/Year_2/Software_Methodologies/Computer_Graphics/Scene.md

 ![Viewport Transform](/img/Year_2/Software_Methodologies/Computer_Graphics/Scene/Viewport_Transform.webp)

 **NDC** - Normalized Device Coordinates.
-Its x and y coordinates represent the location of your vertices on a normalised 2D screen space
+Its x and y coordinates represent the location of your vertices on a normalized 2D screen space

 # Model-View-Projection Transformation